Luca Banchi

-Luca Banchi (born August 1, 1965) is an Italian professional basketball coach.
-He is currently the head coach of SIG Strasbourg of the French LNB Pro A and the Latvia men's national basketball team.
+Luca Banchi (born 1 August 1965) is an Italian professional basketball coach.
+He is the head coach of the Italy national team.

 Club coaching career

 Italy

 Banchi began working as a basketball coach in the youth teams of Basketball Grosseto, after which he was an assistant coach for the Armed Forces Vigna di Valle, and Affrico Firenze.
 Between 1987 and 1999, he coached the junior teams of Livorno, winning three consecutive youth national titles in the period, from 1995 to 1997.

 He was then promoted to head coach of Basket Livorno, in the Italian second-tier level Serie A2.
 In 1999, he made his debut on the bench of Pall Trieste, where he coached for two years, before returning to Livorno, that had meanwhile been promoted to the Italian top-tier level LBA.
 He followed that up with two stops in the Italian 2nd Division, in Trapani and Aurora Basket Jesi.

 In 2006, he became the assistant coach of Montepaschi Siena, under head coach Simone Pianigiani.
 As an assistant with Montepaschi, he won six 6 Italian League championships in a row (2007–2012), five Italian Super Cups (2007–2011), and four Italian Cups (2009–2012).
 In June 2012, he took over the role of head coach of Montepaschi Siena, following the departure of Simone Pianigiani to Fenerbahçe.
-On February 10, 2013, he won the Italian Cup, after defeating Pallacanestro Varese, by a score of 77–74 in the final game.
-On June 19, 2013, he also won his first Italian League championship, as a head coach.
+On 10 February 2013, he won the Italian Cup, after defeating Pallacanestro Varese, by a score of 77–74 in the final game.
+On 19 June 2013, he also won his first Italian League championship, as a head coach.

-On July 1, 2013, he signed a two-year deal to become the head coach of the Italian European-wide top-tier level EuroLeague club, Emporio Armani Milano.
+On 1 July 2013, he signed a two-year deal to become the head coach of the Italian European-wide top-tier level EuroLeague club, Emporio Armani Milano.
 In his first season with the team, he won the Italian League championship, repeating the previous success of Carlo Recalcati, as the only head coaches who won consecutive Italian League titles, with different teams.

 In the 2017–18 season, he was the head coach of the European-wide second-tier level EuroCup team, Auxulium Torino.

-Germany
+Brose Bamberg (2018)

-In 2018, Banchi became the head coach of the German club Brose Bamberg, of the German top-tier level Basketball Bundesliga (BBL), and the EuroLeague.
+On 4 March 2018, Banchi became the head coach of the German club Brose Bamberg, of the German top-tier level Basketball Bundesliga (BBL), and the EuroLeague.

-Greece
+AEK Athens (2018–2019)

 On 1 July 2018, Banchi was appointed as the head coach of AEK Athens of the Greek Basket League (GBL) and FIBA Champions League (BCL).
-On June 17, 2019 his contracted at AEK Athens was terminated.
+On 17 June 2019 his contracted at AEK Athens was terminated.

-Russia
+Lokomotiv Kuban (2019)

-On July 5, 2019, he has signed with Lokomotiv Kuban of the VTB United League.
-On November 15, 2019, his contract with Kuban has been terminated.
+On 5 July 2019, he signed with Lokomotiv Kuban of the VTB United League.
+On 15 November 2019, his contract with Kuban has been terminated.

+Victoria Libertas Pesaro (2021–2022)

+On 20 October 2021, Banchi signed with Victoria Libertas Pesaro to replace Aco Petrović.
+After a slow start, Pesaro made multiple winning streaks during the season and qualified for the playoffs.